Updated on June 7, 2021

 - Act upon the report

 Jack Wills is a UK clothing retail brand.
 Believe me, its email marketing strategy is epic.

-As you can see from the image above, Jack Wills uses transactional e-mails to promote sales.
-In this e-mail, Wills suggests that buyers can avail free delivery when they check-out their abandoned carts.
+As you can see from the image above, Jack Wills uses the transactional nature of marketing e-mails to promote sales.
+In this e-mail, Wills suggests that buyers can avail free delivery when they check out their abandoned carts.

 What’s more, it also highlights a sale that’s happening with a discount of up to 50%.
 This e-mail enhances the chances for customers to come back to Wills’ online store and hunt for these discounts.

 Abandoned cart e-mails promise great outcome expectancy of potential revenue!

 Put simply, SMS marketing is used to give an integrated customer experience by sending promotional or transactional messages for marketing purposes through short message services.

 Benefits of SMS Marketing